-2.40.080 Notice of offices to be filled.
+2.80.080 Notice of offices to be filled.

 At least ninety days before each regular election the municipal clerk shall publish a notice of offices to be filled at the election and the manner of making nominations.
-(Ord.
-05-28 § 4 (part), 2005: Ord.
-83-557 § 4 (part), 1983.)

-2.40.090 Filing and review.
+2.80.090 Filing and review.

 All nomination papers comprising a petition shall be assembled and filed with the municipal clerk as one instrument not earlier than eighty days nor later than sixty days before the election.
 The municipal clerk shall make a record of the exact time at which each petition is filed.
 The petition with the name and address of the person by whom it is filed shall be preserved for two months after the election is certified.
 If the petitions for any candidate are not signed by the required number of qualified electors, the municipal clerk shall notify the candidate and the person who filed the petition within five days after filing, either in person or by registered or certified mail or similar special mail.
 If the petition is insufficient in any other particular, the municipal clerk shall return it immediately in the same manner to the person who filed it, certifying in writing wherein the petition is insufficient.
 Such deficient or insufficient petition may be amended and filed again as a new petition, or a substitute petition for the same candidate if filed within the regular time for filing.
-(Ord.
-05-28 § 4 (part), 2005: Ord.
-84-588 § 4(B), 1984; Ord.
-83-557 § 4 (part), 1983.)

-2.40.095 Candidate biographical information.
+2.80.095 Candidate biographical information.

-A candidate for elected office shall provide the municipal clerk with biographical information of not more than one hundred fifty words, a recent photo of the candidate, and a candidate's advocacy statement of not more than two hundred fifty words for publication on the municipal website.
-All information must be received by the municipal clerk no later than five p.m. on the forty-sixth day before the election.
+A candidate for elected office may provide the municipal clerk with biographical information of not more than one hundred fifty (150) words, a recent photo of the candidate, and a candidate's advocacy statement of not more than two hundred fifty (250) words for publication on the municipal website.
+All information must be received by the municipal clerk no later than 5:00 p.m.
+(Alaska Standard Time) on the forty-sixth (46) day before the election.
+Information received after the deadline will not be published on the municipal website.
 A candidate may not make a change to the candidate's biographical information or advocacy statement after the deadline.
 A candidate's biographical information and advocacy statement must be submitted typewritten or, preferably, transmitted electronically.
-An article (i.e., a, and, the) will be counted as one word.
+An article (e.g., a, and, the) will be counted as one word.
 Any words included in the candidate's biographical information or advocacy statement beyond the allowed word counts will not be published.
 The municipal clerk can provide the candidate with acceptable topics for the biographical information and advocacy statement.
 The municipal clerk may reject any portion of a candidate's biographical information or advocacy statement containing obscene, libelous, profane, slanderous or defamatory material.
-(Ord.
-15-31 § 4, 2015; Ord.
-14-34 § 4 (part), 2014.)

-2.40.100 Acceptance of nomination.
+2.80.100 Acceptance of nomination.

 No nominating petition may be accepted by the municipal clerk unless it is accompanied by a public official financial disclosure statement of the candidate as required by Alaska law and a signed acceptance of the nomination by the person nominated.
 The acceptance shall indicate the candidate's state voter registration number and the length of time they have resided in the municipality and any other information requested.
-(Ord.
-15-15 § 4 (part), 2015; Ord.
-83-557 § 4 (part), 1983.)

-2.40.110 Withdrawal or amendment of nomination.
+2.80.110 Withdrawal or amendment of nomination.

 Any candidate nominated may withdraw their nomination not later than five p.m. on the forty-sixth day before the election by appropriate written notice to the municipal clerk.
 The municipal clerk will notify the media and public of the withdrawal.
 However, the ballots will not be modified to reflect the change unless the ballots have not yet been programmed and/or ordered.
-(Ord.
-14-34 § 4 (part), 2014: Ord.
-83-557 § 4 (part), 1983.)

-2.40.115 Write-in candidates.
+2.80.115 Write-in candidates.